 How do I use Proov Predict?

-Proov Predict was designed with science, research, and FDA guidance in mind, which is why our tests turn positive when at least 25 mUI/ml of LH is present in urine.
+Proov Predict was designed with science, research, and FDA guidance in mind, which is why our tests turn positive when at least 25 mIU/ml of LH is present in urine.

-Now that you understand the importance of a threshold-based test with a positivity level of at least 25 mUI/ml, it’s time to start using one!
-Proov Predict was designed with science, research, and FDA guidance in mind, which is why our tests turn positive when at least 25 mUI/ml of LH is present in urine.
+Now that you understand the importance of a threshold-based test with a positivity level of at least 25 mIU/ml, it’s time to start using one!
+Proov Predict was designed with science, research, and FDA guidance in mind, which is why our tests turn positive when at least 25 mIU/ml of LH is present in urine.

-When using Proov Predict, we recommend downloading the Proov Insight app for all-month digital tracking, quantitative results, help interpreting your data, and tips to support your goals.
+When using Proov Predict, we recommend downloading the Proov Insight app for all-month tracking, numeric results, info on what they mean, and a personalized action plan.
 It will make your life easier!

 While the app will lay out the testing protocol for you day by day, here’s a quick preview.
 You’ll begin testing with Proov Predict 18 days before your next suspected period.
 So if your cycle is 28 days long, you’ll begin using Proov Predict on cycle day 10.